 Late Breaking News

-**WF-IoT 2020 Tutorial Week just concluded.
-It was filled with excellent topics and speakers.
-Thanks to all who delivered the tutorials and those who attended the sessions.
-Recordings of the sessions as well as the presentations are available to those who attended.
+**WF-IoT 2020 Vertical and Topical, Standards and Tutorial Weeks have all concluded.
+They were filled with excellent topics and speakers.
+Thanks to all who delivered the presentations and those who attended the sessions.
+Recordings of the sessions as well as the presentations are available to everyone who registered.
 If you have any questions, please contact Laura LeBlanc at: firstname.lastname@example.org.

 In successfully finishing the Technical Paper Program on June 16th, the technical committee recognized the Best Papers at the World Forum.
 We would like to congratulate our winners: